 The ketogenic diet is successful in children with epilepsy, and a new study suggests that it may be beneficial for a variety of other neurological problems as well.
 Outcomes are observed immediately in the near term, as is the case with most weight-loss regimens, but it is unclear how long people will be able to maintain their weight-loss efforts and hence continue to experience positive results.

-However, one of the less-healthy parts of the diet is the entire exclusion of legumes and grains, even though several studies have shown the health advantages of consuming these high-fibre, plant-based food categories.
+However, one of the less-healthy parts of the diet is the entire exclusion of legumes and grains, even though several studies have shown the health advantages of consuming this high-fiber, plant-based food categories.
 In addition to being difficult to maintain, restrictive eating choices are often unhealthy.

 Followers of the paleo diet strive to eat like that of our ancient forefathers.
 They seek whole, unadulterated meals and steer clear of processed foods, grains, legumes, and dairy products, among other things.
 Paleo supporters contend that our bodies are incapable of processing foods that have developed since the invention of agriculture.